 Consider combining your super accounts now

-The removal of the member protection rules coincides with the introduction of more aggressive ‘lost super rules’.
+The removal of the member protection rules coincided with the introduction of more aggressive ‘lost super rules’.

 Important: Since January 2013, an ‘active’ super account is defined as a super account that has received a super contribution within the previous 12 months.
-If you have one or more super accounts floating about and those accounts are not ‘active’, that is, you or your employer, have not made a super contribution to those super accounts in previous 12 months, and your super account is less than $2,000, then your super money will be transferred to the ATO as ‘lost super’.
-You will no longer receive investment earnings, but from July 2013 onwards, your transferred super balance increases in line with inflation (CPI).
+If you have one or more super accounts floating about and those accounts are not ‘active’, that is, you or your employer, have not made a super contribution to those super accounts in previous 12 months (and you super fund has not been able to contact you), and your super account is less than $4,000, then your super money will be transferred to the ATO as ‘lost super’.
+You will no longer receive investment earnings, but effective since July 2013 onwards, your transferred super balance increases in line with inflation (CPI).
 You can claim these lost super amounts from the ATO at any time.
-For more information on this lost super change, see SuperGuide article Lost super makes money for everyone.
+For more information on this lost super change, see SuperGuide article Lost super making money for the government.

 Where does this leave super accounts that are still ‘active’ (that is, a super account that has received a super contribution within the previous 12 months) and the account balance is worth less than $1,000?

 The abolition of the member protection rule in July 2013, means that where an active super account is worth less than $1,000, the super account is now charged full super fees (since July 2013), rather than having the super fees capped to the amount of investment earnings (if any).
 Active small super accounts, like all super accounts, are charged the same types of super fees, even when the super fund suffers an investment loss.

 The federal government may be well-intentioned but MySuper (which has also introduced standardised costing and disclosure rules), does not redress the issue of small super accounts that are continuing to receive super contributions, and are now being charged administration fees at the full rate.
 Typically this issue affects young people starting their careers, part-time workers and individuals who either work several jobs or who have worked several jobs.